Posted by Vikram Rathod

 There are times when files are often lost during the transition phase and having a backup helps in creating the process smoothly.
 Choosing the backup file is simple and often doesn’t take long.

 Meta elements are title tags and meta descriptions, they have core SEO value.
-When one fails to transfer these, it can lead to loss of rankings and traffic.
+When one fails to transfer these, it can lead to a loss of rankings and traffic.

 When building a website one has to host the website on a server and in case of no-index, no-follow of the unfinished content or layout will not be crawled or indexed by search engines.
 One needs to remove these tags when the new site goes live.
-Even though it is the common step, as it is hidden in the code and is often discovered after the drop in Analytics.
+Even though it is a common step, it is hidden in the code and is often discovered after the drop in Analytics.

 The goal of the website is to drive traffic and leads and in case your contact forms are not functioning properly, this is where the leads will not overturn.
-Conversion codes and thank you pages should be tested to track properly for the accuracy.
+Conversion codes and thank you pages should be tested to track properly for accuracy.

 The issues of formatting often occur with new designs, one should check every page to review the formatting error.

-For a successful website marketing campaign, tracking code is the key, in case it is removed, one wouldn’t be able to work on traffic and end up losing on valuable data.
+For a successful website marketing campaign, tracking code is the key, in case it is removed, one wouldn’t be able to work on traffic and end up losing valuable data.
 There are times when it can go unnoticed for weeks and months and removal can lead to losing a lot of valuable information.

 Are you thinking of migrating your website to a newer platform or developing a new website?
-Lookout for website migration processes that are comprehensive and provide all aspects of website migration that are created with aspects of analytics, SEO, and conversion rate.
+Look for website migration processes that are comprehensive and provide all aspects of website migration that are created with aspects of analytics, SEO, and conversion rate.